Wild Bird Diseases Update: Feeding Restrictions Are Lifted

 Seeing sick birds at your feeder can be a concern.
-Learn about the most common wild bird diseases and a new mystery bird disease, and how you can help.
+Learn about common wild bird diseases, and get an update about a new mystery bird disease.

 New Mystery Bird Illness

 In April 2021, people in the mid-Atlantic region of the U.S. began noticing songbirds suffering and then dying from strange symptoms.

 Many of these birds had swollen eyes, often with a crusty discharge, and some appeared to be blinded.
 Their nervous systems were also affected.
 The birds were moving unsteadily, shaking their heads, drooping their wings, or appearing disoriented.
 Most of the birds showing the symptoms at first were among the larger songbirds, especially common grackles, blue jays, European starlings and American robins.
 The ailment was also observed in several other species, including house sparrows, northern cardinals, gray catbirds, Carolina wrens and northern flickers.
 Most of the affected birds were juveniles, although some adults were affected, too.

 Birds with these symptoms were first observed around Washington, D.C., and by late May they were being reported widely in Maryland, Virginia and West Virginia.
 Later, birds suffering from the same ailment were found in Pennsylvania, Delaware, Kentucky, Tennessee, Ohio and Indiana, and possibly in other states.
 Hundreds of birds have died from this affliction.
 Many were sent to various wildlife laboratories for analysis.